Urinary Tract Infections in Dogs: What You Should Know

 Types of bacteria are the number one cause for urinary tract infections.
 Your dog can ingest bacteria by eating unclean or spoiled food or water.
 Bacteria can also enter through the urethra to the bladder.
 Females are much more likely to get a urinary tract infection than males are because their urethra is much shorter, making it easier for bacteria to make its way to the bladder.

 If you suspect your dog has a urinary tract infection, do not delay in taking them to the veterinarian.
 There are many articles out there that state that urinary tract infections can be cured with at-home remedies without any treatment from a veterinarian.
-However, by not seeing a veterinarian, you are leaving your dog venerable to the possibility that the infection is not treated and can continue to infect other organs.
+However, by not seeing a veterinarian, you are leaving your dog vulnerable to the possibility that the untreated infection will infect other organs.
 This can cause permanent damage or even eventual death.